Denistone

 Denistone is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Denistone, as per the latest Census data, 80.6% of dwellings were houses, with the remaining 19.4% being semi-detached homes, apartments, or other types.
-This is different from Sydney's metropolitan area, where 42.9% were houses and 57.1% were other dwellings.
-Home ownership in Denistone stood at 44.8%, with mortgaged properties at 37.7% and rented ones at 17.5%.
-The median monthly mortgage repayment was $2,817, higher than Sydney's average of $2,600.
-Weekly rent was recorded at $600, compared to Sydney's $460.
-Nationally, Denistone's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+According to the latest Census evaluation in Denistone, 80.6% of dwellings were houses while 19.4% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Sydney metropolitan area's figures of 42.9% houses and 57.1% other dwellings.
+Home ownership in Denistone stood at 44.8%, higher than the Sydney metro figure.
+The remaining dwellings were either mortgaged (37.7%) or rented (17.5%).
+The median monthly mortgage repayment in Denistone was $2,817, exceeding the Sydney metro average of $2,600.
+Meanwhile, the median weekly rent in Denistone was $600, compared to Sydney metro's $460.
+Nationally, Denistone's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing